Would you like to know what a good response rate to your satisfaction survey is?

 The ideal length of a satisfaction survey is 2-5 questions, governed (only) by what things are important to your customers.

-Keep it short & sweet and respect the fact that your customers are busy.
+Keep it short and sweet and respect the fact that your customers are busy.

 Your customer satisfaction survey should be on one page, with all the questions visible.